SimchaTeich/Cloud_computing_course/FinalProject/README.md

 **Viewing profile details**
 * GET requests with `user ID` to get the user details & pre-signed url for the profile image.
 * Then, using the url and making the GET request to get the image.
+* Lambda checks if the user is exist by ID before the creation of the pre-signed url...
 * Note: the lambda will not send back the pre-signed url for the image if the user has not uploaded a profile image.
 In every response of the lambda there is a kind of flag that if its value is True then the pre-signed url is also attached, otherwise it is not attached, and the image will not be displayed in the interface.

 ![](./readme-pictures/11%20-%20get%20profile%20details.jpg)